WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Carousels, Slideshows, and Wizards/ReadMe.txt

 Carousel attribute definitions:

 role : Hidden text role for screen reader users

-height : Total height of control (must be greater than the CSS height of the left/center/right content panels) width : Total width of control (must be greater than the combined CSS height of the left+center+right content panels)

 className : The class name for styling the top level AccDC Object container